forwinder15/learndiesels/content/posts/2019-05-09--10-signs-and-symptoms-of-a-worn-out-diesel-engine/index.md

 category: Diagnosing Problems
 cover: re.jpg
 author: Johnathan Coker
-updated: 'Last updated: Dec 10, 2020'
+updated: "Last updated: Dec 10, 2020"
 ---

 ![engine parts](./re.jpg)

 Your diesel engine is a workhorse.
 It will go for a long time given the right maintenance has been done.
 I have seen motors with **2 million miles!** So, knowing they can last a long time, what are some of the signs and symptoms that your engine is fixing to give up the ghost?

 There are several signs and symptoms that your diesel engine is not going to last much longer.
 I have compiled a list of 10 for you.

 _What are signs of a worn diesel engine?_ **1.
 Starting problems 2.
 Blue smoke from the exhaust 3.
 Poor fuel economy 4.
 Loss of power 5.
 Increased oil consumption 6.
 Excessive engine noise 7.
 Turbocharger system failure 8. excessive blow-by 9.
 Rough idle 10.
 Engine Runaway**

 Keep in mind that each symptom is evidence of a deeper problem and may not necessarily mean your diesel is done for. **_A complete diagnosis of the problem is needed to make an informed decision about your vehicle._**

-## 1. Starting problems
+## 1. Your Diesel Engine Has Starting problems

 When your truck is continually cranking and not starting up, this could be lots of things but, it can also be a sign of low-compression.
 Diesel engines rely on compression to start and run.
 It must have proper combustion in order to run properly. **Diesel is all about the squeeze and achieving the right pressure to cause the explosion.** As your engine ages, the component will wear and cause issues in the seal of the chamber.
 This means that a component in your combustion chamber is worn.

 It could be a piston, rings, cylinder wall/liners, or valves.
 When this is the culprit, the problem will be worse after sitting or in colder or even hotter weather.
 If your diesel is not cranking up don’t jump to this conclusion!
 Do a proper diagnosis.
 After you have found that it is not any of the normal issues it is time to run a compression test.
 Having issues starting?
 Check out this article I wrote on [Diesel starting issues](/the-complete-guide-to-starting-a-diesel-in-cold-weather/)

-## 2. Blue Smoke from the exhaust
+## 2. Your Diesel Engine Has Blue Smoke from the exhaust

 Blue smoke is no good.
 I wrote a [full article will all the possible problems Here]().
 Blue smoke means that your engine is burning oil in some fashion.
 This is not necessarily from worn components, but this is a major one for older engines.